 Diet, cardio, and different training protocols are all obviously very important, but so too are supplements.
-Supplements can make such a difference when it comes to changing the appearance of your physique, and indeed, to optimising your performance in the gym, creatine supplements are incredibly popular, but are they appropriate whilst cutting.
-Some say yes, whilst some inevitably say no.
+Supplements can make such a difference when it comes to changing the appearance of your physique, and indeed, to optimise your performance in the gym, creatine supplements are incredibly popular for gaining mass, but what about cutting?
+Some say yes, whilst others inevitably say no.

 What Is Creatine?

 Creatine is a naturally occurring nitrogenous compound that’s synthesized within the human body.
 You can also find creatine in foods like red meat and fish.

 The liver, pancreas, and kidneys help to synthesize this compound, which is actually a derivative of three separate amino acids, which are: glycine, arginine, and methionine.
 Several studies and scientific research, have been able to link creatine to muscle growth and repair.

 Creatine supplementation allows you to increase the reps and sets you can perform in the gym1, which in time has been shown to increase gains in muscle mass.2

 It’s also been suggested that swelling of the muscle cell caused by the water retention acts as a triggering mechanism that stimulates muscle protein synthesis.3

 Creatine & Dieting

 So, the million-dollar question ‘can you use creatine whilst cutting’?
 Well, in a word – YES.
 One of the biggest drawbacks associated with creatine, is the fact that, because many forms help to draw water into the cells, they can cause bloating and water retention, which, as a bodybuilder prepping for a contest, is exactly what you don’t want.

 Due to this extra water retention, if you begin taking creatine when cutting, you may find your muscles appear ‘puffier’ or your weight on the scale may increase.
 It’s important to note though that this is excess water retention rather than any fat gain.